 If you make an application for credit, it can be listed on your credit report as a 'credit enquiry'.
-Credit enquiries can have an impact on whether a lender accepts your application or not.
+Credit enquiries are part of the information lenders may use and can have an impact on whether a lender accepts your application or not.

 A credit enquiry may include the date, the type of credit you have applied for (a personal loan, credit card, mortgage or phone contract), whether you are a sole or joint borrower (including acting as a guarantor for another loan), as well as the amount.

 Let's take a look at a real-life example...

 David is buying a new car and he applies for a car loan with ABC Car Finance.
 David completes his application form and as part of the assessment on whether to accept his application, the credit provider conducts a credit enquiry.

 As a result of this credit check, David's application for the car loan will be recorded on his credit report.
 This is regardless of whether ABC Car Finance accepts his application or David decides to proceed with the loan.

 This credit enquiry will stay on David's credit report for five years from that date.